DOWN (app): Lawsuits and rebrand

 Midway through 2013, Bang With Friends was sued by Zynga, the social network game maker who owned Words With Friends.
 Zynga claimed the trademark rights to the phrase "With Friends," threatening a lawsuit against Bang With Friends.
 The companies decided to settle out of court under undisclosed terms and Bang with Friends rebranded to DOWN in late 2013.
 The new name of the company is a reference to the casual American slang definition of "down," as used in the phrases "down to fuck" or to "get down," and was Hodge's way of moving the company away from "alienating people who may not want an app that says "bang" but are totally down otherwise."

 Along with the rebrand, they updated the dating app to remove the limit on connecting with Facebook friends and expanded users' reach to friends-of-friends.
-DOWN then further expanded to location-based dating.
-This allowed users to connect with strangers nearby for a date or "get down" for something casual.

 At SXSW in 2014, DOWN co-founder & CEO Colin Hodge returned, this time invited, and headlined a discussion with Grindr founder and CEO Joel Simkhai titled "SXSW: From Stranger to Lover in One Swipe."
 The pair discussed the impact of social technology, the evolution of mobile dating, and how creating apps like Grindr and DOWN changed their own dating lives.

 Sales and growth as DOWN

 In 2016, after organically growing to 5 million users, DOWN was acquired by a Singaporean tech company named Paktor.
 During 2017, DOWN disclosed it made $1 million in annual revenue from in-app purchases.
 As part of Paktor, DOWN eventually was rolled into M17 Entertainment in the merger between Paktor and 17LIVE, one of the world's top livestreaming companies.

 In 2018, the company was sold by M17 Entertainment, reverting ownership of the company to Hodge and an original team member.

-In 2021, both revenue and the number of users rose over 100% for DOWN, a top 20 dating app the Apple App Store and the Google Play Store in the United States as of October 2021.
-The app claims over 15 million users worldwide.

-Operation

-Features

-The app's premium subscription allows users access to features like the ability to view which users viewed your profile, the ability to change your location to anywhere in the world, unlimited profile views, a "flirt" feature where users can directly message prospective partners before a match, and the ability to see when your match has read your message.

-In April 2021, DOWN launched Snap Match, a quick matching feature, that allows users to find virtual connections almost instantly, around the world.